noahstammm/ml2_project/README.md

 ### Use gpt for the nutritional values
 But here, too, the answer remained very matter-of-fact.
 I have found that when a very simple question is asked without much context, the answer is sarcastic, but not for such a specific question as: Can you give me a recipe for the following foodstuff?

-In order to get an appropriate sarcastic answer for every question, I would either have to finetune gpt or directly train a model from scratch in sarcasm.
+In order to get an appropriate sarcastic answer for every question, my approach would be to either fine tune gpt or directly train a model from scratch in sarcasm.

 To finish the project, I asked GPT one more time for the nutritional values.
 ```